taodtu/react-apollo-graphql-ncnews-client/README.md

-All the data manipulations on array and object are ensured not mutating the original data by using destrucring and spread operator.
+All the data manipulations on array and object are ensured not mutating the original data by using destructuring and spread operator.

 Offset-based pagination is implemented on topics and users page, while cursor-based pagination is applied on articles page.